Hi there,

 Try to focus on things you do have a choice about or can change instead.
 You could build your self-esteem by writing down one thing you like about yourself and two things you’ve done well each day.
 Ask yourself what your best friend or an adult you trust like a grandparent, carer or teacher might say about you if it’s hard to think of something.

-Childline counsellors are here for more support and there’s great advice from other young people on the Childline message boards too.
+Childline counsellors are here for more support.
 And if feeling anxious and still have problems sleeping you can always talk to your doctor.

 Thank you for writing to me and I hope this advice helps